-A local honor society exists at the School of Nursing.
-Membership is by invitation and is based on outstanding scholarly activities.
-Further information is available through the Honor Society Counselors.
+A chapter of Sigma Theta Tau, the international nursing honors society, exists at the School of Nursing.
+Membership is by invitation and is based on outstanding scholarly activites.
+Further information is available through the lota Mu chapter counselors or the Student Services office.